limora809/AwsJune22/questions/compute.md

    1. Create it inside a public subnet
    2. Create it inside a private subnet and assign a NAT device
    3. Attach an IPv6 IP address
-   4. Allocate that with a load balancer and expose the load balancer to the public
+   **4. Allocate that with a load balancer and expose the load balancer to the public**

 10. The application workload changes constantly, and to meet that, you keep on